megajoys/tempovpn/_pages/terms.md

 <br>

-## Marlin Apps, Inc. DMCA Policy
+## Better Connect, Inc. DMCA Policy
-Marlin Apps, Inc. is a service provider of transitory digital network communications under the Digital Millennium Copyright Act ("DMCA") 17 U.S.C. p.
+Better Connect, Inc. is a service provider of transitory digital network communications under the Digital Millennium Copyright Act ("DMCA") 17 U.S.C. p.
 512(a).
-Accordingly, it is Marlin Apps, Inc.'s policy to promptly terminate without notice the accounts of those determined by Marlin Apps, Inc. to be repeat infringers, where a repeat infringer is an end user of the Marlin Apps, Inc. Services who has been notified by Marlin Apps, Inc. of infringing transmissions activities more than twice ("Repeat Infringer Policy").
-Because of the ephemeral nature of transmissions imitated at the direction of persons using the Marlin Apps, Inc. Service, it is generally not possible for Marlin Apps, Inc. to take-down content from its system, but it will use all reasonable efforts to identify the offending persons in order to enforce its Repeat Infringer Policy.
+Accordingly, it is Better Connect, Inc.'s policy to promptly terminate without notice the accounts of those determined by Better Connect, Inc. to be repeat infringers, where a repeat infringer is an end user of the Better Connect, Inc. Services who has been notified by Better Connect, Inc. of infringing transmissions activities more than twice ("Repeat Infringer Policy").
+Because of the ephemeral nature of transmissions imitated at the direction of persons using the Better Connect, Inc. Service, it is generally not possible for Better Connect, Inc. to take-down content from its system, but it will use all reasonable efforts to identify the offending persons in order to enforce its Repeat Infringer Policy.

 Please note that under Section 512(f) of the DMCA, any person who knowingly materially misrepresents that material or activity is infringing may be subject to liability.